-The Securities were issued by XpresSpa Group, Inc. (the "Company") and were issued (a) with respect to item (i) above, to accredited investors pursuant to or in connection with that certain Amendment to Securities Purchase Agreement and Class A Warrants and Class B Warrants, dated as of July 8, 2019 (the "May 2018 SPA Amendment"); (b) with respect to items (ii) and (iv) above, to an accredited investor pursuant to or in connection with that certain Securities Purchase Agreement, dated as of July 8, 2019, by and between the Company and Calm.com, Inc. (the "2019 Calm Purchase Agreement"); (c) with respect to item (iii) above, to an accredited investor pursuant to or in connection with that certain Securities Purchase Agreement, dated as of November 12, 2018, by and between the Company and Calm.com, Inc. (the "2018 Calm Purchase Agreement") and in connection with that certain amendment to the Certificate of Designation, Preference, Rights and Limitations of the Series E Convertible Preferred Stock, dated as of July 8, 2019 (the "Series E COD Amendment"); (d) with respect to item (v) above, to an accredited investor pursuant to or in connection with a Fourth Amendment to Credit Agreement by and between the Company and B3D, LLC ("B3D"), dated as of July 8, 2019 (the "Credit Agreement Amendment"); (e) with respect to item (vi) above, to an accredited investor pursuant to or in connection with an Amendment to our Certificate of Designation of Preferences, Rights and Limitations of Series D Convertible Preferred Stock, dated as of July 8, 2019 (the "Series D COD Amendment"); (f) with respect to item (vii) above, to an accredited investor pursuant to or in connection with an amendment to the December 2016 Warrants (the "December 2016 Warrant Amendment"); and (g) with respect to item (viii) above, to an accredited investor in connection with the Merger Agreement and the Subscription Agreement.
+The Securities were issued by XpresSpa Group, Inc. (the "Company") and were issued (a) with respect to item (i) above, to accredited investors pursuant to or in connection with that certain Amendment to Securities Purchase Agreement and Class A Warrants and Class B Warrants, dated as of July 8, 2019 (the "May 2018 SPA Amendment"); (b) with respect to items (ii) and (iv) above, to an accredited investor pursuant to or in connection with that certain Securities Purchase Agreement, dated as of July 8, 2019, by and between the Company and Calm.com, Inc. (the "2019 Calm Purchase Agreement"); (c) with respect to item (iii) above, to an accredited investor pursuant to or in connection with that certain Securities Purchase Agreement, dated as of November 12, 2018, by and between the Company and Calm.com, Inc. (the "2018 Calm Purchase Agreement") and in connection with that certain amendment to the Certificate of Designation, Preference, Rights and Limitations of the Series E Convertible Preferred Stock, dated as of July 8, 2019 (the "Series E COD Amendment"); (d) with respect to item (v) above, to an accredited investor pursuant to or in connection with a Fourth Amendment to Credit Agreement by and between the Company and B3D, LLC ("B3D"), dated as of July 8, 2019 (the "Credit Agreement Amendment"); (e) with respect to item (vi) above, to an accredited investor pursuant to or in connection of Preferences, Rights and Limitations of Series D COD Amendment"); (f) with respect to item (vii) above, to an accredited investor pursuant to or in connection with an Amendment to our Certificate of Designation of Preferences, Rights and Limitations of Series D COD Amendment"); (f) with respect to item (vii) above, to an accredited investor pursuant to or in connection with an amendment to the December 2016 Warrants (the "December 2016 Warrant Amendment"); and (g) with respect to item (viii) above, to an accredited investor in connection with the Merger Agreement and the Subscription Agreement.